 Daniel Yonas

 Dr. Daniel Yonas

 Hi there!
-I'm a social psychologist with expertise in moral cognition, intergroup dynamics, and education.
-My work focuses on how people—especially children and adults—understand and respond to harm, intent, and accountability, particularly in racialized contexts.
+I'm a researcher with a Ph.D in psychology and expertise in cognition, intergroup dynamics, and education.
+My work focuses on how people, especially children and adults, understand and respond to harm, intent, and accountability, particularly in racialized contexts.

+Daniel Yonas